BookingSync/channel-api-docs/content/guides/index.md

 # Guides and Tutorials

-Welcome to BookingSync API guides!
+Welcome to Smily Сhannel API guides!